 Andrew Michael Sieja returned home to Huntsville in January 2009 to practice law with Martinson & Beason, P.C.
-He takes on a variety of cases but focuses on estate planning, probate, elder law, litigation, corporate law and is an Accredited VA attorney.
+He takes on a variety of cases but focuses on estate planning, probate, elder law, litigation, and corporate law.

 Prior to his practice in Alabama, Andy worked with large and small law firms as well as working as a sole practitioner in Dallas, Texas where he currently still holds a license.
 Andy is a member of the Greater Huntsville Rotary Club where he serves as a deputy director and is actively involved in St. Marks Lutheran Church where he has attended since he was a child.
 Andy is a member with the Alabama Association for Justice and the Elder Law Section of the Alabama State Bar.